 CCHE Seminar: Lusine Abrahamyan, THETA & University of Toronto

-Lusine Abrahamyan, MD MPH PhD is an Assistant Professor at the Institute of Health Policy, Management and Evaluation (IHPME), University of Toronto and Clinical Epidemiologist at the Toronto Health Economics and Technology Assessment Collaborative (THETA).
+Lusine Abrahamyan, MD, MPH, PhD, is an Assistant Professor at the Institute of Health Policy, Management and Evaluation (IHPME), University of Toronto and a Clinical Epidemiologist at the Toronto Health Economics and Technology Assessment Collaborative (THETA).
 She obtained her medical degree from the Yerevan State Medical University (Armenia), Master in Public Health degree from the American University of Armenia, and PhD from the University of Toronto.
 Her past work was focused on evaluating methodological challenges in conducting randomized clinical trials in rare diseases and methods for developing quality indicators.
 Her current research interests are in health technology assessment and complex interventions.
 Lusine is teaching graduate courses in applied research methods, clinical epidemiology, systematic reviews, and health survey research methods.

 CCHE Seminar Series 2017/18 – Full Schedule

 Join the CCHE Health Economics seminar series mailing list by sending a request to firstname.lastname@example.org

 Keep up to date with IHPME’s News & Research, Events & Program, Recognition, e-newsletter.

 Manages all IHPME-wide communications and marketing initiatives, including events and announcements.